ykkimhgu/course-doc/ec-course/lab/lab-stepper-motor.md

 ### Finite State Machine

 Draw a State Table for Full-Step Sequence.
 Use Moore FSM for this case.
+If you want, you may use Mealy FSM.

 See _‘Programming FSM’_ for hints.

 * Full-Stepping Sequence